Japnese snow scene

 • The history of ideas about human influence on climate, and about ‘climate’ and climate-related natural phenomena

-Climates and Cultures in History is in its launch phase and we can guarantee no page charges/APCs until at least the end of 2024.
+Climates and Cultures in History is in its launch phase and we can guarantee NO PAGE CHARGES/APCs until at least the end of 2025.

 Even if the journal remains gated under S2O in future, author fees would only ever apply if the author wishes to convert their own article to OA.